THE UNSEEN IS NOW AVAILABLE FOR PURCHASE ON MY WEBSTORE!

-Happy Friday!
-Over the next few weeks I’ll be sharing lots of news.
-One of the most exciting is that The Unseen is now in the editing process!
-That means it will be available to you very quickly.
-I’m hoping to have it uploaded for purchase from my webstore on June 27.
-It will release at Amazon, Apple Books, Google Play, and Kobo on July 13.
-Because those dates are coming up fast, I’m going to start releasing Friday snippets today, with a new snippet going up every Friday until the July 13th wide release day.
+And now for today’s snippet.
+I’m going to start releasing a new snippet each Friday until the July 13th wide release day.
 Each snippet will be around 2,000 words long, with the understanding that I’ll break whenever there seems to be a good place in the narrative.

-As always when I post snippets of unedited draft work, it’s all subject to change or deletion.
+Please remember that when I post unedited draft work, it’s all subject to change or deletion.
 Anything you read will very likely contain typos and grammar issues that will be addressed during the editing process.
 For that reason, please don’t post this in other places.
+I hope you enjoy!

 “What exactly do you pack when you’re leaving earth for good?”
 Pia murmured.